LWJGL/lwjgl3/.github/CONTRIBUTING.md

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
-The pull request should also contain tests.

 ## Code review process